Open-Microfrontends/open-microfrontends-generator/README.md

 > [!NOTE]
 > This template uses a very basic cache busting mechanism by just appending the timestamp to every JS and CSS entry.
-> It sets the last digit of the timestamp seconds to 0, so the browser will cache the files for 10 seconds at max.e
+> It sets the last digit of the timestamp seconds to 0, so the browser will cache the files for 10 seconds at max.

 #### Usage